chapinhall/acdhs-demo/README.md

 # Background

-The code in this repository builds a dashboard--downloadable at [this link](https://github.com/chapinhall/acdhs-demo/raw/master/acdhs-dashboard-demo.html)--demonstrating for the Allegheny County Department of Human Service's RFP on unstructured data analytics.
+The code in this repository builds a dashboard--viewable at [this link](https://cdn.rawgit.com/chapinhall/acdhs-demo/master/acdhs-dashboard-demo.html)--demonstrating for the Allegheny County Department of Human Service's RFP on unstructured data analytics.
 These materials are offered under the permissive [BSD-3 software license](https://opensource.org/licenses/BSD-3-Clause).

 # Tools